 The TOR for country reviews will describe the topics covered by the review and the motivation for including them, as well as the proposed timelines for the review's completion.
+It will also specify which international standards and/or guidance (where they exist) will be used to evaluate progress on each topic covered by the peer review, as well as any methodologies and/or evaluation criteria that will be used as a reference benchmark to facilitate the review team's analysis.

-Since a significant part of the TOR will cover priority FSAP recommendations, the Secretariat will normally draft the TOR before the peer review team is selected.
-As part of the drafting process, the Secretariat will consult with the country under review to agree on the scope of the review, as well as with the IMF and the World Bank in order to avoid overlap with their assessment and surveillance work.
-Finalisation of the TOR and agreement of the topics to be reviewed will be the responsibility of the SCSI.
+The draft TOR will be prepared by the Secretariat for discussion by the SCSI, and will include options of possible topics to be covered in the review.
+As part of the drafting process, the Secretariat will consult with the country under review to agree on the scope of the review, as well as with staff of the IMF (and the World Bank, where appropriate) in order to avoid overlap with their assessment and surveillance work.
+Finalisation of the TOR and the selection of the topics to be reviewed will be the responsibility of the SCSI.
+A call for nominations of experts for the peer review team will be initiated once the topics have been selected by the SCSI.